BoxedBrain/pws-docs/docs/configuration/directory_services/azure/index.md

     - Can create new Azure AD profiles

 - Navigate to the module "Organisational structure"
-- In the toolbar, click on “Manage profiles" in the category “Azure AD"
+- In the toolbar, click on "Manage profiles" in the category "Azure AD"
 - Create the profile with your information
 - Insert the `Tenant ID` and the `Application ID`
 - As soon as the profile has been saved, a popup opens for generating a token